LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/misc/Miscellaneous.md

 ---

 This section of the wiki documents the datapack driven parts of the mod.
-Additionaly it contains random pages that had no other place to be grouped.
+Additionally it contains random pages that had no other place to be grouped.